iLVL-Key/FFXI/addons/leaderboard/readme.md

 - Lunge/Swipe are currently added to both Nukes and Magic Burst as-is.
 The message # given by using Lunge/Swipe is identical between it causing a Magic Burst or not.
 Need to figure out how to differentiate between the two.

 ### Version History

+**3.5**
+- Added Point Board.
+Points are accrued continually over time.
+The rate that points are accrued changes based on which boards and in which place a player is in at each interval.
+The interval is dependant on party/alliance actions, no points are gained while nothing is happening.
+The more boards a player is on, and the higher place they are in, the faster their points will accrue.
+Death and Whiff Boards do not accrue points.
+Instead, a percentage of your current point total is lost each time.
+When a murder happens, the murderer loses a percentage of their current point total, and the victim is awarded that number of points.
+Point weights per board and per place, as well as percentages lost, are adjustable in the settings file.
+- Added Victim Board.
+A Murder (player killing another player) now produces both a Murder Board and a Victim Board.
+Callout settings for the Victim Board are linked to the Murder Board (since they are called out in the same line).
+- Added Bold command to adjust the bold setting of the on-screen display.
+- Added Size command to adjust the font size of the on-screen display.
+- Added Alpha command to adjust the alpha setting of the on-screen display.
+- Added the ability to print the boards to linkshell/linkshell2 (ie `//lb c l2` will print the Cure Board to linkshell2)
+- Adjusted on-screen display to show which mode Leaderboard is currently running in.
+- Adjusted Mode (Silent, Lite, or Party) to save to the settings file.
+This will now persist the mode through a crash/disconnect.
+- Adjusted Cure and Nuke callout intervals for Party Mode.
+Cures are now called out every 25k up to 100k, then every 50k thereafter.
+Nukes are called out every 250k up to 1m, then every 500k thereafter.
+Lite Mode will still call out every 50k/500k.
+- Adjusted the help text.
+- Adjusted Rival command text to include how to remove the currently set rival.
+- Adjusted callouts for High WS, Skillchain, and Magic Burst.
+For each 9's in these boards, Party Mode callouts will now be each up to 10, then every 5 thereafter.
+Lite Mode callouts will be the first 9's hit then every 5th.
+- Fixed an issue with Pause not working correctly for some boards.
+- Fixed an issue with a Rival notification triggering when you hit 9's on HS, SC, or MB but your rival has not performed these yet (score of 0).

 **3.4.1**
 - Adjusted the Party command syntax to instead be Partycommand/Partycmd.
 This fixes a conflict with the Mode command update in version 3.4.